Do Grip Trainers Work? – Maximizing Hand Strength

 Grip Trainers Basics

-Grip trainers come in various shapes and sizes but serve one ultimate purpose—to improve your grip strength.
-They are generally handheld devices made of a combination of metal and rubber.
 The idea is to use your hand’s muscles to apply force, either by squeezing, pinching, or extending.
-They can be used practically anywhere, be it at your office desk, while watching TV, or during long commutes.
+They can be used in your office, while watching TV, or during long commutes.

 Types of Grip Trainers